awsdocs/amazon-emr-release-guide/doc_source/emr-commandrunner.md

-# Command Runner<a name="emr-commandrunner"></a>
+# Command runner<a name="emr-commandrunner"></a>

 Many scripts or programs are placed on the shell login path environment so you do not need to specify the full path when executing them when using `command-runner.jar`\.
 You also do not have to know the full path to `command-runner.jar`\. `command-runner.jar` is located on the AMI so there is no need to know a full URI as was the case with `script-runner.jar`\.
-For more information, see [Run a Script in a Cluster](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hadoop-script.html)\.
+For more information, see [Run a script in a cluster](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hadoop-script.html)\.

 The following is a list of scripts that can be executed with `command-runner.jar`: